Posts tagged Bible Study

 The Holman Bible Atlas is a fantastic visual resource through which the reader can explore the world of the Bible.

-and 140 full color photographs illustrating the land, sites, and archaeology of the biblical world:
+The Holman Bible Atlas also includes 140 full color photographs illustrating the land, sites, and archaeology of the biblical world:

 The Holman Bible Atlas begins with an introduction to the geography of the biblical world emphasizing the major physical features of the Ancient Near East with special attention given to the geographical regions of Palestine.